For most women, the Pap smear is a routine part of the annual well-woman exam performed by our OB-GYN specialists in Queens and Long Island.

 Why Is the HPV Test Included?

 Testing for HPV is used to help triage abnormal Paps.
-The Human Papillomavirus causes virtually all cases of cervical cancer and pre-cancer, and DNA from the virus can be found in the cervical and vaginal secretions of almost all women with these conditions.
+The human papillomavirus causes virtually all cases of cervical cancer and pre-cancer.
+DNA from the virus can be found in the cervical and vaginal secretions of almost all women with these conditions.
 Thus, an abnormal Pap with a positive HPV test is more likely to represent a true disease process than an abnormal Pap with a negative HPV test.

 HPV is a very common virus.
 About one quarter of women going through college will be exposed to HPV during their college years.

 Since we introduced HPV testing in our practice in 2005, we have had conversations with patients about positive HPV results virtually every day—that’s how common the virus is.
 Interestingly, we have yet to see a case of invasive cervical cancer among the thousands of patients in our practice who undergo screening at recommended intervals.
 The few cases of cervical cancer we do see all seem to fit the same pattern: A patient new to our practice, who is discovered to have cervical cancer after not seeing a gynecologist for many years.
 Cervical cancer is largely a disease of neglect, and is largely preventable by routine periodic screening with Pap and HPV testing.